rreubenreyes/orchid/README.md

     task: Resources.dynamoDb.getItem({
         tableName: 'users'
         parameters: (context) => ({
-            Key: { // This library does not provide a wrapper over the DynamoDB API (or any non-Step Functions APIs)!
+            /* This library does not provide a wrapper over the DynamoDB API (or any non-Step Functions APIs)! */
+            Key: {
                 user_id: { S: context.execution.getInput('user_id') } // Get the data that was input to the workflow's execution
             }
         }),